nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Importing data from .csv file**

 **MSS**
-1. User has a data file with resident’s information, and wants to view it in RC4HDB
+1. User has a data file with resident’s information, and wants to view it in RC4HDB.
-2. User enters the import command, followed by the full file path of the CSV file
+2. User enters the import command, followed by the full file path of the CSV file.
-3. RC4HDB reads the file stored in the file path entered by the user
+3. RC4HDB reads the file stored in the file path entered by the user.
-4. RC4HDB displays the name of the csv file after the file has been read
+4. RC4HDB displays the name of the csv file after the file has been read.
-5. RC4HDB displays all the information stored in the file
+5. RC4HDB displays all the information stored in the file.

     Use case ends.

 **Extension**
 * 1a.
-Information in the CSV file has not been stored in the proper format
+Information in the CSV file has not been stored in the proper format.

     * 1a1.
 RC4HDB shows an error message.

       Use case resumes at step 2.

 * 2a.
-No file could be found at the specified file path
+No file could be found at the specified file path.

     * 2a1.
 RC4HDB shows an error message.